icik251/HWR_group_5/README.md

 3. Use the following line in the command prompt to install the rest of the dependencies:
 **pip install -r requirements.txt**

 4. Unzip the folder **"config_data"** in the main project folder.
 The name and the structure of the folder should not be changed.
-This folder contains the created models and other required files for prrocessing the images **Download link: https://drive.google.com/file/d/1dizI-9QNatSiQR17w8Fl30cTacJE6ZgB/view**
+This folder contains the created models and other required files for prrocessing the images. \ **Download link: https://drive.google.com/file/d/1dizI-9QNatSiQR17w8Fl30cTacJE6ZgB/view**

 ## How to run the recognizer and style classifier system